swiftlang/swift/docs/proposals/AttrC.rst

 Applying ``@c`` to a function is like a combination of ``@convention(c)`` and ``@asmname(func_name)``.

-The types in the function signature are bridged as described below, and a foreign entry point is generated with the C calling convention and given asmname.
+The types in the function signature are bridged as described above, and a foreign entry point is generated with the C calling convention and given asmname.